PM Afternoon Programs Main Icon

 Creator Space Advanced is geared towards students who enjoy creating art by hand.
 This studio class builds on pre-existing student knowledge and is collaborative and project-driven.
 Individual pieces will be inspired by weekly prompts and demonstrations where we will use a variety of techniques and materials.
 This studio environment is designed to support and inspire our artists.

-Unlimited Adventure: Dungeons, Dragons, and Tabletop RPGs
+Unlimited Adventure: Dungeons, Dragons, and Tabletop RPGs Icon PM

 Grades 7, 8, 9

-This course is designed for incoming 6th-9th grade students will explore robotics using VEX® V5 kits.
+This course is designed for incoming 6th-9th grade students to explore robotics using VEX® EXP kits.
 The program focuses on teamwork, creativity, and real-world problem-solving, with lessons that teach basic design principles and coding transitions from block-based to written code.
 Each week begins with a team-building activity to foster collaboration, leading up to a mini competition in the final week.
 Students will develop technical skills while applying their knowledge to hands-on projects inspired by real-world applications.
 This competition-style class provides an engaging environment to inspire creativity and critical thinking.

 No previous robotics experience is required.